OfficeDev/generator-office/readme.md

   - Default: False
   - Optional

->**Note:** Do not use this flag when you pass `react` as framework argument.

 ## Running the Generated Site

-Office Add-ins must be hosted in an HTTPS site.
-Yo Office generates a self-signed certificate for use with the development environment.
-Your computer will need to trust the certificate before you can use the generated add-in.

-**Important:** Follow the instructions in [Adding Self-Signed Certificates as Trusted Root Certificate](src/docs/ssl.md) before you start your web application.

 Launch the local HTTPS site on `https://localhost:3000` by simply typing the following command in your console:

 ```bash